 Once you write down your release plan, do some research and find out what the cost implications of the activities are.
 This will save you a lot of time, money, and inconvenience.

 Since the artwork accompanies the audio files quite often, the artwork needs to be prepared early enough.
-Depending on the kind of artwork your project requires, other activities may be required to compliment the artwork.
-For example, if you intend to use your artist image in the album art, you may require a photoshoot, which may need planning for.
+Depending on the kind of artwork your project requires, other activities may be required to complement the artwork.
+For example, if you intend to use your artist image in the album art, you may require a photo shoot, which may need planning for.
 Say you are outsourcing the cover art design to a graphic designer.
 You need to find out how long they would normally take.
 Ensure to account for these activities when setting the timeline for your release.
 You could allow for one or two weeks to complete the artwork, especially if it involves other activities to get it done.
 Read more on developing your album art.

 When releasing music, different streaming platforms and avenues require different formats of music.
 For example, avenues that place emphasis on high quality may require audio files in wav format, while for sending audio over the internet, mp3 may work better due to convenience in file size.
 Having a music converter may come in handy, and you can look up and download one on the internet.
 You may also require radio edits when planning for a radio release.
 Preparing these in advance could prove prudent.
 It is also crucial to ensure the metadata on your music is properly filled in before sending it anywhere.
 This is especially important for radio and TV to help distinguish your music from other audio files.

 For EP’s, albums, mixtapes and compilations, you will need to prepare and allow time for reproduction if you are making physical copies (CDs, DVDs, or Vinyl).
 In some cases, you may also need to make physical copies of a single (some radio and TV stations still prefer these formats).
 Depending on how many copies are being made, among other factors, the process could take anywhere from 1 or 2 days to a week or so.